-- Turn the control knob towards the conventional oven setting. - Select the temperature you require. - The thermostat indicator will come on to show that the oven is heating, and once the temperature is achieved, it will go out. - Throughout the duration of your cooking the neon may come on and off, this shows that the thermostat is maintaining the chosen heat setting. - To switch off the top oven, simply turn the control knob back to the '● ' position. - The cooling fan will come on during use, and may continue to run for some time afterwards.
+- Turn the control knob to the temperature you require. - The thermostat indicator will come on to show that the oven is heating, and once the temperature is achieved, it will go out. - Throughout the duration of your cooking the neon may come on and off, this shows that the thermostat is maintaining the chosen heat setting. - To switch off the top oven, simply turn the control knob back to the '● ' position. - The cooling fan mayl come on during use, and may continue to run for some time afterwards.

-Important: Never place food, or dishes on the base of the main oven - the element is here and it will cause over heating.
+i Important: Never place food, or dishes on the base of the main oven - the element is here and it will cause over heating.